 Set on the South Shore of Nova Scotia on a drumlin hilltop with a sweeping view, Watershed Farm is home to an ever-evolving group of farmers dedicated to organic and biodynamic principles.
-We grow a wide variety of vegetables, herbs, fruits and flowers which we sell at three local farmer's markets (Lunenburg, Bridgewater, Mahone Bay), through our CSA (Community Sustained Agriculture) and to local restaurants as well as supply food for our own events and workshops.
+We grow a wide variety of vegetables, herbs, fruits and flowers which we sell at two local farmer's markets (Lunenburg, Bridgewater), through our CSA (Community Sustained Agriculture) and to local restaurants while also supplying food for our own events and workshops.
+Each year we accept a small number of apprentices who work alongside us for the entire growing season as well as occasional WWOOFers, many of whom come from far and wide to spend a few weeks learning and working with us.

 We use organic techniques, which means absolutely no chemical inputs of any kind; biodynamic principles inform our work and are increasingly being integrated into daily practice.
 The farm was previously certified organic with NSOGA and this season we plan to obtain our biodynamic certification.
 Most of our fieldwork preparation is done with the help of a draft horse and a very skilled friend, as is our woods work.
 Occasionally we rely on neighbours with tractors for turning in green manure crops.
 Our day-to-day work is done with simple hand tools.